Aliases for PIWIL4 Gene

 GeneCards Summary for PIWIL4 Gene

 PIWIL4 (Piwi Like RNA-Mediated Gene Silencing 4) is a Protein Coding gene.
-Diseases associated with PIWIL4 include klatskin's tumor.
-Among its related pathways are Gene Expression and Mitotic Prophase.
+Diseases associated with PIWIL4 include Klatskin's Tumor.
+Among its related pathways are Dorso-ventral axis formation and Gene Expression.
 GO annotations related to this gene include nucleic acid binding and piRNA binding.
 An important paralog of this gene is AGO3.

 UniProtKB/Swiss-Prot for PIWIL4 Gene